Keto Peek logoKeto Peek

 How we attribute Open Food Facts

 For structured nutrition and text we reuse from Open Food Facts, we identify the project in result metadata and in-app copy where appropriate.
-When we show a small product thumbnail from Open Food Facts, the result's expanded Details section includes this note:
+For barcode results backed by Open Food Facts, the result's expanded Details section includes one of these Data Source lines:

 Data & images: Open Food Facts (ODbL, CC BY-SA)